 - Good attitude

 Expert Hint: Networking is so, so, so important.
 It’s cliche, but it’s so true and can’t be overstated.
 Learn to network like your life depends on it.
-Your university CV will thank you!
+Your university student CV will thank you!

 Just a second.

 Your universiy student CV can’t peter out after experience and education.

 If it does, you’ll look as generic as a freshman on orientation day.

 You’ve got to add more skills proof.
 And it helps to show you’re well-rounded.

 Add a few extracurricular bonus CV sections: